pyther/podfeed/README.md

 There are various guides on setting up flasks apps in production.

 If you use Docker, see the included Dockerfile.
-Or use the published build: ```docker run -d --restart always -p 8010:8000 --name nrfeed mgyurgyik/nrfeed:latest```
+Or use the published build: ```docker run -d --restart always -p 8010:8000 --name podfeed mgyurgyik/podfeed:latest```